-Actual work on properties will typically only take between one week and one month depending on property size and usually completed in stretches of less than two weeks at a time.
+The entire cumulative duration for actual work on properties will typically only take between one week and one month depending on property size and usually completed in stretches of less than two weeks at a time.
 Properties will be accessible for normal use other than when surveys are being completed and if target of interest investigations are occurring.
 Time beyond the estimated field durations provided for individual tasks is required for planning and coordination, data management, geophysical and analytical data analysis, reporting of data, and reviews conducted by USACE.